ibm-cloud-docs/codeengine/app-tutorial.md

 	   log.Fatal(http.ListenAndServe(fmt.Sprintf(":%s", port), nil))
    }
    ```
-   {: pre}
+   {: codeblock}

 ## Create and deploy an application

 1. Create your application.
 Provide a name of the image that is used for this application and a name for your application.
-We are using the `ibmcom/helloworld` image reference.
+We are using the `ibmcom/hello` image reference.

     ```
-    ibmcloud ce application create --name myapp --image ibmcom/helloworld
+    ibmcloud ce application create --name myapp --image ibmcom/hello
     ```
     {: pre}